open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 * Use workflow from: <select the branch from dropdown list, e.g. `v1.9.x`>
 * The release branch to use: <e.g. `v1.9.x`>
 * The version of the release: <e.g. `1.9.0`>

-Yes there is redundancy between these inputs that we plan to address.
+(Yes there is redundancy between the above inputs that we plan to address.)

-You will see a button that says "Run workflow".
-Press the button, enter the release branch to use and the version of the release.

 This triggers the release process, which builds the artifacts, publishes the artifacts, and creates and pushes a git tag with the version number.